Ayushburman/Linux_Cybersec_Course/README.md

 25. Understand Linux kernel basics and boot process.
 26. Learn firewall and security basics using ufw or iptables.
 27. Practice Git and GitHub on Linux terminal.
+28. Learn Docker basics and container management on Linux.